krmanik/image-occlusion-in-browser/README.md

 ## Usage

-To test this app.
+To use this app.
 (This app is like addon for AnkiDroid app)
 ### 1. Install [AnkiDroid](https://github.com/ankidroid/Anki-Android)

    - Enable AnkiDroid API <br>